 In many states, depending on the jurisdiction, and the theory of negligence, the statutes of limitation can be as short as one or two years.
 This amount of time can go by very quickly, and of course, once a statute expires (or runs) the litigant may very well be barred from pursuing that claim.

-If you have any questions concerning the timeliness of filing a lawsuit or how our Missouri statutes of limitation apply in your claim, please do not hesitate to contact the lawyers at Sticklen & Dreyer.
+If you have any questions concerning the timeliness of filing a lawsuit or how our Missouri statutes of limitation apply in your claim, please do not hesitate to contact the lawyers at Sticklen Dreyer Tinney.
 We are here to help, and we pride ourselves on providing expeditious answers to your questions and the utmost diligence in pursuit of your case.